Cannabis-based medications can now be prescribed by doctors for certain conditions following new government policy introduced last week.

 We answer some common questions below, including what the differences are between medical cannabis and CBD oil supplements and who can access them legally, with input from Royal Pharmaceutical Society spokesperson Aileen Bryson.

 Which?
-Health – access all of our health and personal care advice, including the best painkillers, SAD lamps and more
+Health – access all of our health and personal care advice, including the best painkillers and more

 Medical cannabis: what is it and what is it used for?